thomthom/DemoManMonitor/Notes.md

 know, alsamixer has never worked with the PS3 Eye.
 Even on the earlier systems where arecord works, alsamixer fails with the same error message.
 I assume it is not compatible with input devices having more than 2 channels?

+#### Buffer Underrun while Recording

+> Failed to get a full buffer of microphone data!

+Getting this a lot.
+Haven't been able to figure out why or how to combat.